 This will be depending on the module.
 Check the product pages for more information.

 What happens if I want heating on when my time control isn’t set to be on – do I need to reprogramme it every time?

-No, the Drayton time controls feature a Boost and Advance button that enables you to override your timer (either way) for 1, 2 or 3 hours or Advance to the next on/off programme.
+No, Drayton time controls have Boost and Advance features that enables you to override your schedule.

 Is the display always illuminated?

 This is dependent on the module for instance, on the LP range the backlight is illuminated all the time compared to the new digistat where the backlight responds to a click of the button.